A surprisingly large number of promotional photos have the Gang huddled together and legitimately enjoying each other's company.

 Frank: It was a great musical Charlie.
 You did a great job.
 She ain't worth it.
 And by the way, I think that rape scene went really well.

-While the writers try to avoid showing any thing that can be considered heart warming, the episode "Mac and Charlie: White Trash", ends with the gang cooling off with a fire hydrant, there are no jokes, no mockery, no bickering, all that is shown is a group of friends laughing and sharing a genuinely enjoyable time.
+The episode "Mac and Charlie: White Trash" ends with the Gang cooling off with a fire hydrant.
+There are no jokes, no mockery, no bickering, just a group of friends laughing and sharing a genuinely enjoyable time.

-In "The Waitress is Getting Married" even though she acted like a horrendous bitch, and humiliated the waitress in that episode, when her fiancÚ comes back to Dee's apartment and confesses he still is in love with her, the small silent smile on her face was just a little touching.
+In "The Waitress is Getting Married," even though she acted like a horrendous bitch and humiliated the Waitress, when her fiancé, Brad, comes back to Dee's apartment and confesses he still is in love with her, the small silent smile on her face was just a little touching.

-And, of course, Charlie gives the waitress's would-be fiancÚ, who had only been manipulating her as revenge for being turned down in high school, a gift: a box full of hornets.Awww...
+And, of course, Charlie gives the waitress's would-be fiancé, who had only been manipulating her as revenge for being turned down in high school, a gift: a box full of hornets.Awww...

-Pretty much the whole episode of "Dee Gives Birth."
+The entirety of "Dee Gives Birth."
 From Dennis' genuine concern for Dee when she is in labor (even wanting to be in the room when she gives birth) to the looks on the Gang's face when Dee was getting rolled down the hallway, baby in hand.
-Set to Kate Bush no less.
+Set to a Kate Bush song no less.
 Later, they even laughed at one of her jokes.
-Who would have thought that IASIP could pull off a truly touching moment?
+Who would have thought that this show could pull off a truly touching moment?

 Soon after they meet their real father, Bruce Mathis, Dee and Dennis actually look genuinely happy singing on stage with him at his charity performance.

-This troper thought it was heartwarming in the latest season finale, when one of the gang's old high school bullies tells everyone that Dennis was not really in the cool group back in high school since all he really did was go and hang out with Mac and Charlie all the time.
+In "The High School Reunion", when one of the Gang's old high school bullies tells everyone that Dennis was not really in the cool group back in high school since all he really did was hang out with Mac and Charlie all the time.
 It really shows that Dennis is friends with those two because he really likes them.

-Mac's father, despite being sent back to jail because of his own son and then later having Charlie & Mac try to sabotage his parole hearing, tells Mac that no matter what his son has done to him, he will always love Mac.
+Mac's father, despite being sent back to jail because of his own son and then later having Charlie and Mac try to sabotage his parole hearing, tells Mac that no matter what his son has done to him, he will always love him.